kadena-io/kadena-evm-sandbox/README.md

    }
    ```

-6. (Optional) Copy and paste the code to configure `etherscan` settings from the `solidity/hardhat.config.js` file to use Blockscout into the `hardhat.config.js` file for your project.
+6. (Optional) Copy and paste the code to configure `etherscan` settings from the `solidity/hardhat.config.js` file to use Blockscout into the `hardhat.config.js` or `hardhat.config.ts` file for your project.

    Note that you must configure these settings if you want Blockscout to verify your smart contract.